Chapter 4: Cats, Cases, and Crushes (JB)

 Published on 5 September 2022 at 12:35

-“I’m starting to feel better,” he said, his pace almost quickening to a skip.
-“Gee whiz, as long as we’re all the way back here we might as well stop and investigate.
+Rather than respond, Jimmy took a slow look around and clucked his tongue.
+“Gee whiz, we're back at the school?
+What a crazy coincidence."
+I hadn't thought it was possible but the smirk on his face got even smugger.
+Smirkier.
+"Well, as long as we’re all the way back here we may as well investigate for a bit.
 What do you think?”
-Then, for the second time in the last hour, he took off without waiting for me to respond.
-Sometimes I think about making new friends.
+For the second time in the last hour, he took off without waiting for me to respond.
+Sometimes I think that I should make some new friends.

 “Up yours,” was the best I managed to say back.
-I was still fuming at how easily he tricked me into coming here.
+I was still fuming at how easily he had tricked me into coming here.
 I was flustered.
-When I saw him trying to pry open one of the windows, I figured it was time to repeat myself.
+When I saw him trying to pry open one of the windows, I figured it was time to repeat my earlier declaration.
 “I’m not doing any cases with you this summer.
 I mean it.
 I don’t need to explain why again either.
 I’m done, just done.
 You got it?”
 This time it was me who walked away without waiting for a response.
-Screw that.
-I just got out of school, I’m not trying to break back in.

 “Cute cat,” I offered, knowing as soon as I did that it wasn’t much help.
 After the obligatory thank you in return, I asked how long he’d been missing.
 “Just today, but real early in the morning.
 He’s never been outside before so I’m worried that he won’t do well when it’s night time.”
 Tears threatened to storm the corners of her eyes once more.
 I quickly told her that it would be okay, and that a good place to hang posters would be by the library or along the Prairie Path.